Appetizers Pizza Recipes Savory

 Cheese pizza rolls and a dish of pizza sauce on a sheet of parchment

-Made with homemade or store-bought pizza dough, marinara sauce, herbs, and mozzarella cheese, this vegetarian alternative to traditional pepperoni pizza rolls is easy to prepare and great for snacking.
-Pizza rollups also make for a lovely lunch or light dinner option if paired with a salad, soup, or plate of sliced raw vegetables.
-They’re a perfect party appetizer, too.
+Made with homemade or store-bought pizza dough, marinara sauce, herbs, and mozzarella cheese, these cheese pizza rolls are easy to prepare and ideal for snacking.
+This vegetarian-friendly recipe also makes a great lunch or light dinner option if paired with a salad, soup, or an assortment of sliced raw vegetables.

 Homemade cheese pizza rolls and a red checkered tea towel on a sheet of parchment